The domain cost me a whooping $18.00/yr on AWS, and involved a couple hours of registration and migration.

 Content Security Policy

 There’s a great many resources on Content Security Policies (CSP) from Mozilla, content-security-policy.com & troyhunt.
-It all boils down to this, a CSP is a directive to the browser on what resources can be loaded on your website.
+It all boils down to this, a CSP is a directive to the browser on what resources are whitelisted for your website.
 It tells the browser, what scripts, images, fonts, etc can be loaded and which sources are permitted for these elements to be loaded from.

 This prevents anyone from inserting images, scripts and even fonts directly on the page, because the CSP would not allow it.
 You can even set two CSPs on your site, one that will be enforced by the browser (will not load scripts, unless whitelisted by CSP) and one that will merely be reported by the browser — a report will be sent to the endpoint for further screening.